XyS220/XyS220.github.io/_pages/about.md

 ---

 >
-Hi I am Xiaoyu Sun, a 3rd year PhD student surpervised by Prof. <a href='https://www.giuseppe-dimolfetta.com/'>Giuseppe Di Molfetta</a> and Dr. <a href='https://hachem-kadri.pedaweb.univ-amu.fr/wordpress/'>Hachem KADRI</a>.
+Hi I am Xiaoyu Sun, a 4th-year PhD student surpervised by Prof. <a href='https://www.giuseppe-dimolfetta.com/'>Giuseppe Di Molfetta</a> and Prof. <a href='https://hachem-kadri.pedaweb.univ-amu.fr/wordpress/'>Hachem KADRI</a>.
 I'm a member of <a href='https://cana.lis-lab.fr/'>CANA (Natural Computation)</a> of <a href='https://www.lis-lab.fr/'>LIS UMR7020</a>.

 >
-My current interests are quantum machine learning, quantum algorithms and complexities and near-term quantum computing with noise.
+My current interests are quantum machine learning, quantum algorithms and complexities，quantum walks and near-term quantum computing with noise.